stretfordStart/soc_workstation_doc/docs/analysis_knowhow/basic_information.md

 nav_order: 1
 ---

-# Malware Analysis Best Practices
+# Basic Information

+{: .warning}
 ## Danger Warning
 When handling dangerous files during malware analysis, it is crucial to understand the risks involved.
 Always use isolated environments and follow established security protocols.
 Ensure that you have the necessary expertise, and take appropriate precautions to prevent unintended consequences.

 ## Ensure there is no Internet Connection

 To enhance security, ensure that your virtual machine has no internet connection.
-You can achieve this by running the following command:
+You can achieve this by running the following command, while the VM is powered off:

 ```bash
 VBoxManage modifyvm YourVMName --nic1 none